 After you receive care, the Claims Administrator will review your claim for Emergency Services to determine if your condition was in fact an Emergency Medical Condition.
-If you did not require Emergency Services and did not reasonably believe an emergency existed, you will be responsible for the Participating or Non-Participating Provider Cost Share for that non-emergency Covered Service.
+If you did not require Emergency Services and did not reasonably believe an emergency existed, you will be responsible for the services provided at a Participating Provider facility at the applicable Participating Provider Cost Share.
+Services provided at a Non-Participating Provider facility will not be covered.